• Skip to primary navigation

 The ‘filing’ of tax returns is essentially us telling IRAS how much we have made and what kind of rebates we qualify for.
 After this information is made known to them, they will then send us a tax bill before September.
 The Notice of Assessment (NOA) refers to our tax bill.

 Rather than have individuals telling IRAS how much we have made, IRAS has gone to the employers direct and have them provide salary information.
 Participation in the Auto Inclusion Scheme (AIS) is compulsory for companies with more than 10 employees.
-If your employer is under the AIS (search here if you are unsure), you do not need to provide your income figures.
-IRAS already knows how much you earn.

-What is NFS?
+What is No-Filing Service (NFS)?

-And because IRAS knows exactly how much you earn, and they also know from your past records that you do not have other sources of income, they have gone one step further and initiated the No-Filing Service (NFS).
+Because IRAS knows exactly how much you earn, and they also know from your past records that you do not have other sources of income, they have gone one step further and initiated the No-Filing Service (NFS).
 There is no action required on your part if you have been selected to be part of the NFS.
-You would have received either a mail or an SMS informing you of that.

 3. Must I File Income Tax in Singapore?